Wildflower Hikes & Trails in Central Oregon

 Why it shines: Shaded forest walks with pops of color

-The Metolius River area offers cooler temperatures and gentler terrain, with spring wildflowers appearing in sunny clearings along the river.
-While not a meadow hike, the contrast of turquoise water, old-growth forest, and blooms makes it special.
+The Metolius River area offers cooler temperatures and gentler terrain, with Spring wildflowers appearing in sunny clearings along the river.
+While not a meadow hike, the contrast of turquoise water, old-growth forest, and blooms makes this wildflower trail truely special.

 Look for: